ryu878/tradingview_webhooks/README.md

-# tradingview_webhooks
+# Tradingview webhooks server
-Simple webhook listener for tradingview signals (or any other)
+Simple webhook listener written on Flask for saving tradingview signals (or any other) to the SQLite database.